tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

 #.
 Benchmark Database of Barrier Heights for Heavy Atom Transfer, Nucleophilic Substitution, Association, and Unimolecular Reactions and Its Use to Test Theoretical Methods.
 Yan Zhao, Núria González-García, and Donald G. Truhlar.
 The Journal of Physical Chemistry A 2005 109 (9), 2012-2018.
 DOI: 10.1021/jp045141s

+#.
+Accuracy of Density Functional Theory for Predicting Kinetics of Methanol Synthesis from CO and CO2 Hydrogenation on Copper.
+Maliheh Shaban Tameh, Albert K. Dearden, and Chen Huang.
+The Journal of Physical Chemistry C 2018 122 (31), 17942-17953.
+DOI: 10.1021/acs.jpcc.8b06498